 Nevertheless, the problem with this type of contract is that during the time of the formation of contracts the offered service does not exist.
 This makes the buyers in the harmful situation as they cannot evaluate the services when they enter into the transactions.
 There are two opinions about this issues.
 First, the opinion of minority groups stated that a hire contract is illegal as it is a contract of non-existent things.
 The benefits are not available during the period of the conclusion of the agreement and later leads to Gharar (uncertainty).
 Second is the opinion of majority Muslim jurists.
 They considered hire transaction permissible through Istihsan (preference).
 This is because the transaction has been in customary use and there is the need for it in the society.
 Furthermore, although the subject matter of offered service do not exist when signing the contract, commonly it can be retrieve at a later time.
 One of the example in Hajj and Umrah travel package, where a person makes an agreement with the travel agent to buy the Umrah service on an agreed price of RM6590, this is where the valid contract is formed.
-After the person make a full payment of the package price, then the travel agent performs the offered service, then the contract is concluded.
-Ibn Qayyim has also stated that it is sufficient if it can be shown that it can retrievable in the future to make the contract valid.
+After the person make a full payment of the package price, then the travel agent performs the offered service, then the future to make the contract valid.
 The non-existence in the contract will be eliminated once the hirer begins to perform.
 For these reasons, the jurists have recognised the contract of hire.